MarkoVityk/MarkoVityk/README.md

 My name is Marko Vityk.
 I am 13

-I am currently trying out cs50, and maybe after cs50, I might try learning c#
+I am currently trying out cs50 (online)
 My website is <https://marko.win>

 *i have no idea how to use markdown so... hope this works*